Bubobubobubobubo/Sova/website/docs/installation.md

 pnpm tauri dev
 ```

-The GUI will launch and automatically handle server management for you.
+The GUI will launch immediately.
+If you want to test the production build, run:

-### Building a Standalone App

-For a distributable application:

 ```bash
 pnpm tauri build